Zen4All/Zen-Cart-Ship2Pay/README.md

   }
   //EOF ship2pay
   ```

-4. Use phpmyadmin, or the built-in sql patch page to update you Database with the contents of install.sql
 5. Go to the admin -> modules -> ship2pay and setup your ship2pay settings

 ## UN-INSTALLATION: